akinmail/isw-payment-sdk-android/README.md

     }
     @Override
     public void onSuccess(PurchaseResponse response) {
+        //Check if OTP is required
         if (StringUtils.hasText(response.getOtpTransactionIdentifier())) {
            //OTP required
            //Ask user for OTP and authorize transaction using the otpTransactionIdentifier }
 		else {
          //OTP not required
-         //Handle and notify user of successful transaction }
+         //Handle and notify user of successful transaction.
+A token for the card details is returned in the response }
     }
     });